 Since 1963, the relationship between Canada and Rwanda has evolved from one focused on aid to one that covers a wide range of issues, with an emphasis on trade promotion, judicial matters and cooperation within multilateral organizations such as the International Organization of La Francophonie and the Commonwealth.
 Canada notes Rwanda’s national reconciliation process and the progress it has made with respect to development, and encourages Rwanda to remain vigilant about policies that could interfere with democracy.
 Canada regularly stresses to Rwanda the importance of a pluralist society, respecting commitments on human rights, and seeking concrete solutions to challenges in the region related to peace and security.

 Following the genocide in 1994, Canada contributed to efforts to re-establish Rwanda’s social institutions and infrastructure.
 In 2004, the Canadian Parliament declared April 7 as a Day of Remembrance of the victims of the 1994 Rwandan genocide.
 On April 7, 2008, the Canadian Parliament unanimously adopted a resolution to designate April 7 as a Day of Reflection on the Prevention of Genocide.
-Former Governor General of Canada, Michaëlle Jean, made a state visit to Rwanda in April 2010; this was the first visit to Rwanda by a high ranking Canadian official since the genocide.
+Then r Governor General of Canada, Michaëlle Jean, made a state visit to Rwanda in April 2010; this was the first visit to Rwanda by a high ranking Canadian official since the genocide.
 President Kagame had private visits to visited Canada in April 2006 and September 2013.
 Deepak Obhrai, Parliamentary Secretary to the Minister of Foreign Affairs and for International Human Rights, visited Kigali in April 2014 to represent Canada at ceremonies marking the 20th anniversary of the genocide in Rwanda and honouring its victims.

 Canada has continuously supported the International Criminal Tribunal for Rwanda (ICTR) since the Tribunal was established in 1994 to prosecute those responsible for the genocide.
 In June 1999, amendments to the Canadian Extradition Act and other legislation were adopted, in order to allow the surrender of accused individuals to the ICTR.
 In addition to its share of contributions made through general assessments, Canada has provided $1 million in voluntary contributions to the ICTR.
 After completion of its mandate at the end of 2014, the remaining functions of the ICTR will be transferred to the Mechanism for International Criminal Tribunals (MICT).